-Distributions of Available Cash from Operating Surplus during the Subordination Period
+Distributions of Available Cash from Operating Surplus During the Subordination $\ensuremath{\mathsf{Period}}$

-We will make distributions of available cash from operating surplus for any quarter during the subordination period in the following manner:
+Our partnership agreement requires us to make distributions of available cash from operating surplus for any quarter during the subordination period in the following manner:

 - .
-First, 98% to the common unitholders, pro rata, and 2% to the non-managing general partner until we distribute for each outstanding common unit an amount equal to the minimum quarterly distribution for that quarter, - .
-Second, 98% to the common unitholders, pro rata, and 2% to the non-managing general partner until we distribute for each outstanding common unit an amount equal to any arrearages in payment of the minimum quarterly distribution on the common units for any prior quarters during the subordination period, - .
+First, 98% to the common unitholders, pro rata, and 2% to the nonmanaging general partner until we distribute for each outstanding common unit an amount equal to the minimum quarterly distribution for that quarter, - .
+Second, 98% to the common unitholders, pro rata, and 2% to the nonmanaging general partner until we distribute for each outstanding common unit an amount equal to any arrearages in payment of the minimum quarterly distribution on the common units for any prior quarters during the subordination period, - .
 Third, 98% to the senior subordinated unitholders, pro rata, and 2% to the non-managing general partner until we distribute for each senior subordinated unit an amount equal to the minimum quarterly distribution for that quarter, - .
-Fourth, 98% to the junior subordinated unitholders, pro rata, and 2% to the non-managing general partner until we distribute for each junior subordinated unit an amount equal to the minimum quarterly distribution for that quarter, and - .
+Fourth, 98% to the junior subordinated unitholders, pro rata, and 2% to the non-managing general partner until we distribute for each junior subordinated unit an amount equal to the minimum quarterly distribution for that guarter, and - .
 Thereafter, in the manner described in "--Incentive Distribution Rights--Hypothetical Annualized Yield" below.

-Distributions of Available Cash from Operating Surplus after the Subordination Period
+Distributions of Available Cash from Operating Surplus After the Subordination Period